mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 #### Core Reduction

 The core of the reduction is very similar to the reduction which is currently being performed.
 The individual tasks are split up into "simple" algorithmic tasks.

 The reduction core performs the following tasks:

-1. Creates an adequate copy of the workspace via a `CropWorkspaceToDetector` algorithm (which needs to be written).
+1. Creates an adequate copy of the workspace via a `CropWorkspaceToDetector` algorithm (which needs to be written in C++).
 1. If the workspace is an event workspace and an event slice was specified then this is applied.
 The `SANSStateSliceEvent` is passed to `SANSSliceEvent`.
 1. Move the instrument to the correct position.
 Note that we do this on the copied workspace which is to be reduced (not on the original workspace).
 The information required is passed to `SANSMoveWorkspace` via `SANSStateMoveWorkspace`.
 1. Applies masking to the sample workspace.
 This passes the sample workspace